nmcintyre5/Accounting_Helper/README.md

 [Overview](#overview) | [Key Features](#key-features) | [How To Use](#how-to-use)

 ## Overview
-This Python script enables users to process financial data exported from various banks and categorize transactions for tax purposes based on [Predefined Categorization Rules for Transactions](#predefined-categorization-rules-for-transactions)
+This Python script enables users to process financial data exported from various banks and categorize transactions for tax purposes based on predefined categorization rules for transactions.
-.
 Supported banks include: AMEX, Discover, Chase, and Citi.

 ## Key Features